-What’s the minimum credit score for a home loan?
+What’s the minimum credit score for a home loan in Australia?

-In Australia, your credit score isn't the only determining factor in getting approved for a home loan, but it is one of them.
-Lenders have their own eligibility criteria, and they look at multiple elements of your financial life when deciding whether or not to loan you money.
-This includes your savings, your spending habits, and your debts and income.
+• In Australia, your credit score isn't the only determining factor in getting approved for a home loan.
+Lenders look at your income, spending habits and debts.

 A lender will check your credit score as part of your loan approval.
 But you can check it yourself before you even start comparing home loans.
 This is a good idea for several reasons: